dgoffredo/dgoffredo.github.io/content/india6.md

 ![](../site/india6_29_small.jpg)

-The rest of the morning was another leisurely cruise down the river, until we once again reached the shore and was picked up by our driver.
+The rest of the morning was another leisurely cruise down the river, until we once again reached the shore and were picked up by our driver.

 ![](../site/india6_32_small.jpg)